Prime minister–designate: Overview

+In continental European Parliamentary systems, which frequently use proportional representation for elections to parliament, and have a multiparty system that makes it improbable for one party to win an outright majority, there is usually no prime minister-designate apparent right after the election.
+Rather, the outgoing caretaker government continues to serve in a lame duck capacity, while the head of state consults with representatives of the parties represented in the new parliament, and designates a formateur to form a majority coalition.
+The former only becomes prime minister-designate once the coalition formation is finalized; in turn, the prime minister-designate only becomes prime minister after receiving a formal vote of confidence from the newly-elected parliament.

 The title "premier-designate" often has the same meaning in governments that use the title "premier" to describe a role equivalent to a prime minister.

 Constitutionally specified roles

-In most jurisdictions where the term is used, becoming prime minister-designate grants no special powers, duties or privileges until appointment to the office is actually made.
+In most jurisdictions where the term is used, becoming prime minister-designate grants no special powers, duties or privileges until an appointment to the office is made.